 I did a solo road trip in San Luis Potosi (which was a crazy drive but I’ll tell you later!).
 I have also been living alone in Mexico and have not felt harmed.
-In fact, most of my Mexican neighbors take care of me very well!
+Most of my Mexican neighbors take care of me very well!

-I do not know about you but I believe in the trust in the Universe adage, which has been one of the reasons why I have survived traveling the world solo.
+I do not know about you but I believe in the trust in the Universe adage, which has been one of the reasons why I have survived traveling the world alone.

 Honestly, they just pay more attention to white people because they think they can get more money from them.
 And I don’t mean this in a manner of stealing, but actually changing the price of their products, for example, in a flea market or souvenir shop.